contentful/slash-developers/docs/php/tutorials/using-the-sync-api-with-php.md

 page: :docsSyncApiWithPhp
 ---

-The [Sync](/developers/docs/concepts/sync/) API allows you to keep a local copy of all content of a Space up-to-date via delta updates.
+The [sync](/developers/docs/concepts/sync/) API allows you to keep a local copy of all content of a space up-to-date via delta updates.
 This tutorial will walk you how to use the Sync API with the Contentful PHP SDK.

 {: .note}